 \subsection{Differential forms}

 Let $C\subseteq K$ be fields of characteristic zero.
-The vector space of \textit{abstract differential forms} (or \emph{K\"{a}hler differentials}) on $K$ over $C$, denoted $\Omega_{K/C}$, is the quotient of the vector space generated by the set of symbols $\{ dx: x \in K \}$ by the relations When no confusion can arise, we drop the subscript $K/C$ from the notation of $\Omega$.
+The vector space of \textit{abstract differential forms} (or \emph{K\"{a}hler differentials}) on $K$ over $C$, denoted $\Omega(K/C)$, is the quotient of the vector space generated by the set of symbols $\{ dx: x \in K \}$ by the relations When no confusion can arise, we may drop $K/C$ from the notation of $\Omega$.

-The map $d:K \rightarrow \Omega_{K/C}$ is the \emph{universal derivation} on $K$.
-It satisfies the following universal property: for every $K$-vector space $V$ and every derivation $\delta: K \rightarrow V$ with $\delta \mid_C = 0$ there is a unique linear map $\xi: \Omega \rightarrow V$ such that $\xi \circ d = \delta$.
+The map $d:K \rightarrow \Omega(K/C)$ is the \emph{universal derivation} on $K$.
+It satisfies the following universal property: for every $K$-vector space $V$ and every derivation $\delta: K \rightarrow V$ with $\delta|_C = 0$ there is a unique linear map $\xi: \Omega \rightarrow V$ such that $\xi \circ d = \delta$.